gamedev4995/Proyecto-Final/Player.md

 To start off, we placed the prefab of the human model from our asset onto the scene.

-Then we proceeded to add Rigidbody component:
+Then we proceeded to add 'Rigidbody' component:

 Then came the collider.
 We went for the capsule collider and adjusted the center and radius: